 Davis' refusal to appoint a general commander of southern forces and his attempt to manage the Southern army and government at the same time is thought to have contributed to the South's defeat.

 After the fall of Atlanta in 1865, he was captured in Georgia, clapped in irons and indicted for treason.
 After two years, he was finally released on bail; charges against him were not dropped until 1869.
 While in prison he staved off financial ruin by selling his Mississippi estate to a former slave.
 A rebel to the end, Davis refused to swear an oath of allegiance that would have reinstated his U.S. citizenship even after his release from prison.
 The time spent incarcerated impacted his health, and on December 6, 1889, Davis died in New Orleans.

-- Feb 18 1865 Civil War: Union forces under Major General William T. Sherman set the South Carolina State House on fire during the burning of Columbia. - Feb 18 1865 Civil War: Union troops force the Confederates to abandon Fort Anderson, N.C. - Feb 18 1915 WWI: The first German U-Boat campaign of the war begins with unrestricted attacks against merchant and passenger ships in the waters around the British Isles.
+- Feb 18 1865 Civil War: Union forces under Major General William T. Sherman set the South Carolina State House on fire during the burning of Columbia. - Feb 18 1865 Civil War: Battle of Fort Moultrie, SC " In April 1863, Federal ironclads and shore batteries began a bombardment of Fort Moultrie and the other forts around Charleston harbor.
+Over the ensuing twenty months, Union bombardment reduced Fort Sumter to a rubble pile and pounded Fort Moultrie below a sand hill, which protected it against further bombardment.
+The Rifled cannon proved its superiority to brickwork fortifications but not to the endurance of the Confederate artillerymen who continued to man Fort Moultrie.
+In February 1865, as General Sherman marched through South Carolina, the Confederate soldiers finally abandoned the rubble of Fort Moultrie and evacuated the city of Charleston. - Feb 18 1915 WWI Era: The first German U-Boat campaign of the war begins with unrestricted attacks against merchant and passenger ships in the waters around the British Isles.
 Within six months, Allied shipping losses at sea surpass the number of new ships being built.
-However, the unrestricted attacks also arouse the anger of the neutral United States as Americans are killed. - Feb 18 1942 WW2: The Sook Ching -- Following the Battle of Singapore the Imperial Japanese Army began a systematic extermination of perceived hostile elements among the Chinese in Singapore from 18 February to 4 March 1942 at various places in the region.
+However, the unrestricted attacks also arouse the anger of the neutral United States as Americans are killed. - Feb 18 1916 WWI Era: The last German garrison (Mora) in the German African colony of Cameroons surrenders.
+At the outbreak of World War I, French, Belgian and British troops invaded the German colony in 1914 and fully occupied it during the Kamerun campaign.
+Following Germany's defeat, the Treaty of Versailles divided the territory into two League of Nations mandates (Class B) under the administration of Great Britain and France.
+French Cameroun and part of British Cameroons reunified in 1961 as Cameroon. - Feb 18 1918 WWI: Germany renews its offensive against the Russians, making dramatic gains against disorganized and dispirited Russian troops - Feb 18 1942 WW2: The Sook Ching " Following the Battle of Singapore the Imperial Japanese Army began a systematic extermination of perceived hostile elements among the Chinese in Singapore from 18 February to 4 March 1942 at various places in the region.
 The operation was overseen by the Imperial Japanese Army's Kenpeitai secret police and subsequently extended to include the Chinese population in Malaya.
 The purge was planned before Japanese troops landed in Singapore.
 The military government section of the 25th Army had already drawn up a plan entitled "Implementation Guideline for Manipulating Overseas Chinese" on or around 28 December 1941.
 This guideline stated that anyone who failed to obey or co-operate with the occupation authorities should be eliminated.